Multibit-Legacy/multibit-hd/mbhd-brit/src/main/doc/Overview-of-BRIT.md

 #### 4. Payer creates random session key

 The Payer creates a random session key (`payer.sessionKey`).
 This is a 16 byte random number.
-This is used by the Matcher so the Payer can have confidence that the responses from the Matcher are genuine.
+This is used by the Matcher so that the Payer can have confidence that the responses from the Matcher are genuine.

 #### 5. Payer derives unique BRIT wallet identifier